Boston Dynamics

 Q:What's the latest robot from Boston Dynamics?

-A: The latest robot from Boston Dynamics is Atlas, launched in 2013.
+A: The latest robot from Boston Dynamics is Spot, launched in 2016.

 Q:How do I contact Boston Dynamics?